 This connector supports the provided floppy drive ribbon cable.
-After connecting one end to the motherboard, connect the other end to the floppy drive.
-(Pin 5 is removed to prevent incorrect insertion when using ribbon cables with pin 5 plug).
+After connecting one end to the motherboard, connect the other end to the floppy disk drive.
+(Pin 5 is removed to prevent incorrect insertion when using FDD cables with a closed pin 5 hole).